Representations of Thread Quivers: Preliminaries

 \subsection{Notations and conventions}

-Throughout, we will always assume that $k$ is an algebraically closed field.
+Throughout, let $k$ be an algebraically closed field.
 All considered categories will be assumed to be $k$-linear unless explicitly mentioned.
-We will fix a Grothendieck universe $\mathcal{U}$.
-All categories are assumed to be $\mathcal{U}$-categories, i.e. all Hom-sets lie in $\UU$.
-We will say that a category is small when the objects form a set in $\mathcal{U}$, and is skeletally small when the isomorphism classes form a set in $\mathcal{U}$.
+When $V$ is a $k$-vector space, then $V^*$ denotes the dual vector space, thus $V^* = \Hom_k(V,k)$.

 When $\PP_1, \leq_1$ and $\PP_2, \leq_2$ are posets, we will denote by $\PP_1 \cdot \PP_2,\leq$ the poset with underlying set $\PP_1 \coprod \PP_2$ and with a partial ordering $\leq$ given by